vcsjones/vcsjones.dev/_posts/2021-12-30-one-shot-crypto.md

 This is much easier to reason about.
 The method is static, there is no stateful hash object that needs to be instantiated, no need to remember to dispose of it, and no need to worry about thread safety.
-Not only are the one shots easier to use, they are almost always offer better performance, either in throughput or reduced allocations.
+Not only are the one shots easier to use, they almost always offer better performance, either in throughput or reduced allocations.
 These one shots are not simple wrappers around `HashAlgorithm.Create()` and then hashing something.
 They internally do not allocate on the managed heap at all.
 Everyone benefits here: the APIs are